Subject Requirements

 1.3.
 MATHEMATICS

 Mathematics is a compulsory subject for South African learners in the FET Phase.
 Learners may choose between Mathematics and Mathematical Literacy.
-Learners may not choose both subjects – they must select one or the other.
+Learners may not register for Mathematics and Mathematical Literacy – they must select one or the other.
+We strongly recommend that this selection is made based on your learner’s chosen career path.
+Certain tertiary courses require Mathematics rather than Mathematical Literacy.
+However, Mathematical Literacy will equip learners with the skills to solve real-world problems and equips them with the ability to interpret and critically analyse everyday situations.

 1.3.1 MATHEMATICAL LITERACY